calroc/Thun/docs/sphinx_docs/_build/html/_sources/lib.rst.txt

 "Swap stack" swap the list on the top of the stack for the stack, and put the old stack on top of the new one.
 Think of it as a context switch.
-Niether of the lists/stacks change their order.
+Neither of the lists/stacks change their order.

 .. code:: python